ItsCoding/DSAUtilities/Readme.md

 ## **DSAUtilities**

 DSAUtilities is a pen&paper toolbox if u have an big screen instead of an old whiteboard.
 It is made to assist the GM (Gamemaster) while he can concentrate on storytelling.
-At the moment this is optimized for DSA(german: Das schwarze Auge , english:The Dark Eye) but this is only related to the rule search.
+At the moment this is optimized for DSA(german: Das schwarze Auge, english:The Dark Eye) but this is only related to the rule search.

 Funktions:
  * Digital whiteboard , draw with mouse or OS compatible drawpads such as Wacom Bamboo